 • Then add 2 cups of vegan chicken product or seitan and saute for 3 more minutes.
 (If using soy curls, add it along with the broth.)

-• Add 2 cups of not chicken broth and bring to a slow boil.
+• Add 2 cups of "not chicken" broth and bring to a slow boil.
 (Add 3 cups of broth and the soy curls if you are using Butler soy curls for your "chicken.")

 • Allow to simmer for about 5 minutes until it begins to boil, and then turn heat to low and add 2 cups plain soy milk (or other plain flavored plant-based milk of choice).